Viking Axe – Wheeler Type B High Carbon and Tempered

 Type B axes of this were in most common use between the sixth to nine century between approximately AD600 – AD840 and saw use in Northern Europe, England and Rus localities.

 The axe head is made from high carbon EN45 steel and is tempered.
-Unlike axes made from mild steel sheet with a rolled and welded socket this axe head will not bend when struck in combat.
-The axe has a flat back, so it is also great for woodworking around the reenactment or SCA encampment.
+The axe has a flat back, so it is also great for woodworking around the re-enactment or SCA encampment.

 The axe measures 15.5cm in length and has a cutting edge of 11.5cm.